 3) Interview a Marketer in a Different Industry

 Our “Creative Crush” blog series does just that—taps into a well of fresh thinking that never runs dry.

-Interviewing another marketer helps you discover proven strategies in other industries, and it helps you gain the confidence to implement them in your own company.
+Interviewing another marketer helps you discover proven strategies in other industries and gain the confidence to implement them in your own company.

-While it’s always nice to be able to offer to treat that someone to a cup of coffee, this strategy is also something that can easily be done by phone or video conference.
+While it’s always nice to treat that someone to a cup of coffee, this strategy is also something you can easily do by phone or video conference.
 It’s also something that many businesses and marketers likely have a little more time for these days.

 Want more refreshing insights and enlivening experiences for creating distance with your competitors?
 The Proximity Paradox: How to Create Distance from Business as Usual and Do Something Truly Innovative is available at many local retailers and online.